 I write to utter a protest against the blasphemous articles published in The Masses for September.
-I have never read coarser and lower toned articles than the ones "To Billy Sunday" by Carl Sandberg, and "Heayenly Discourse" by Charles Erskine Scott Wood.
+I have never read coarser and lower toned articles than the ones "To Billy Sunday" by Carl Sandberg, and "Heavenly Discourse" by Charles Erskine Scott Wood.
 Such articles make your paper too indecent and outrageous to touch.
+Cancel my subscription at once.